dengking/Hardware/docs/CPU-memory-access/Memory-access-instruction/Atomic/Atomic-instruction/Read–modify–write/index.md

 Because that is exactly the sequence of events on a typical architecture such as `X86`.

-1. *read*: The value is read from a memory location (cache) into a CPU register
+1、*read*: The value is read from a memory location (cache) into a CPU register

-2. *modify*: The value is incremented inside the CPU register
+2、*modify*: The value is incremented inside the CPU register

-3. *write*: The updated register value is written back to memory (cache).
+3、*write*: The updated register value is written back to memory (cache).

-In order to create the perception of atomicity, the cache line is locked between the `read` and the `write` operation.
+In order to create the perception of atomicity, the **cache line** is locked between the `read` and the `write` operation.

+> NOTE:
+>
+> 这里其实设计到了atomic read-modify-write的implementation

 For example, incrementing a C++ atomic variable: